Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 340 should in theory be quite a bit superior to the Radeon HD 4550 256MB in general. (explain)
+Memory BandwidthThe GeForce GT 340, in theory, should be a lot faster than the Radeon HD 4550 256MB in general. (explain)

-Texel RateThe GeForce GT 340 should be a lot (about 267%) better at anisotropic filtering than the Radeon HD 4550 256MB. (explain)
+Texel RateThe GeForce GT 340 is quite a bit (more or less 267%) faster with regards to AF than the Radeon HD 4550 256MB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 340 is a better choice, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GT 340 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison